Anatomic Pathology Curriculum

 Pediatric Pathology education is covered by faculty lectures and case presentations.
 Over the period of four years, the lectures cover all aspects of pediatric pathology, including surgical and autopsy pathology.
 Pediatric autopsy cases at our institution are performed by our residents under the guidance of the attending pathologists; microscopic review is with all residents in a timely manner.
 The Pediatric Pathology Rotation is done at Yale University as a required rotation.

 We also have a pediatric pathology faculty from Yale University.
-The faculty presents interesting and unusual cases from their institutions.
+The faculty presents interesting and unusual cases from their institution.
+The resident also has a mandatory rotation at Yale for Peds/Neuro/Renal for one month in their PGY4 year.

 During the Required Elective rotation at Yale, two of the four week rotation are dedicated to Neuropathology.
 Residents' education in the field of neuropathology is comprised of a combination of surgical cases, Autopsy cases, and academic lectures given by our faculty at Danbury Hospital, faculty from the Yale Department of Pathology and by Dr. Dennis Chute and Dr. Kia Newman from the OCME.